 Preparing to Live with a Roommate

 Remember that having a good roommate situation involves being a good roommate yourself.
 Whether you are living with a new acquaintance or an old friend, it's important to keep the lines of communication open to maintain a positive roommate experience.
 Take some time to think about what is important to you regarding personal and common spaces, noise, privacy, and sharing.
-Use this roommate habits worksheet to think about what agreements you would like to make with your roommate(s) or suitemates.
+Writing down each roommate’s habits may help you think about what agreements you’d like to make with your roommate(s) or suitemates.

 Being able to express yourself clearly will help prevent conflicts or misunderstandings.